getsentry/sentry-docs/src/collections/_documentation/product/quotas.md

 For example, you may have a project in production that generates a lot of noise.
 With a rate limit you could set the maximum amount of data to “500 events per minute”.
 Additionally, you could create a second key for the same project for your staging environment which is unlimited, ensuring your QA process is still untouched.

-To setup rate limits, navigate to the Project you wish to limit, go to **[Project] » Client Keys**.
+To setup rate limits, navigate to the Project you wish to limit, go to **[Project] » Client Keys » Details**.
 Select an individual key or create a new one, and you’ll be able to define a rate limit as well as see a breakdown of events received by that key.

 {% capture __alert_content -%}
 Per-key rate limiting is available only on Large and Enterprise Plans